Radio

 b.

-Draw a block diagram for a radio station that includes a transceiver,
+Draw a block diagram for a radio station that shows a microphone,

 c.